igor-pcholkin/blockchain/README.md

 # blockchain

-A lightweight blockchain solution for storing arbitrary facts which could be agreed upon by participants of the blockchain.
+A lightweight general-purpose blockchain solution for storing arbitrary facts which could be agreed upon by participants of the blockchain.
 The facts include (but not restricted to) financial transactions.

 ## Key principles: